This FAQ will help you to identify cases of online abuse.

 Common examples of online fraud include dummy sites that look just like the sites of legitimate companies – usually with a very similar domain name – which then attempt to get the victim to enter their personal data, which the fraudsters can then use to access your account, or steal your identity.
 Another example of online fraud could include selling a product or service online, and then either not delivering the product, or delivering a substandard product.
 In this situation it is usually very difficult, or even impossible for the victim to get their money back on this purchase.

 Should you feel an account hosted with us at Pipe Ten may have fallen subject to this type of attack, the first step is to immediately change your password by secure methods accompanied by contacting us here at Pipe Ten.
 For direct and harmonised customers please contact us via support ticket.
 (More info here).
-For all other customers please contact us via email at email@example.com.
+For all other customers please contact us via our website.

 Please note: If you have encountered a form of abuse that does not fit into any of the above categories and are not sure if you should be raising an issue to our abuse team, you can contact our Support teams who will answer any questions you may have and advise you on your next steps.